Wish to have a rooftop solar power plant in or around Hyderabad?

 Solar Power Advantages for Hyderabad

-- Energy security – Rooftop solar plants can deliver power during load-shedding, ensuring that critical loads are always running
+- Energy security – Rooftop solar plants can deliver power during load-shedding, ensuring that critical loads are always running in the commercial/industrial facility

 - Not all solar plant configurations can deliver power during load-shedding.
 More details here